SAP-archive/teched2021-developer-keynote/drafts/CLI_power.md

 My housemates, for the most part, are using all these fancy graphical user interfaces in their daily work.
 What they don't realise is that this is slowing them down, and they could work at the speed of thought by using command line tools to get things done.
 What's more, they keep you focused, can be combined, and most powerfully, can be scripted.
 With tools for the command line interface - the CLI - from SAP, I get to operate in the most powerful and flexible environment - the shell.

+## Context

-For the House project, I have to set up an Event Mesh based messaging service in a separate, self-contained subaccount on the SAP Business Technology Platform.
+For the TechEd House project, I have to set up an Event Mesh based messaging service in a separate, self-contained subaccount on the SAP Business Technology Platform.
 With the btp CLI combined with the Cloud Foundry CLI, this is super easy, and ready for automation too if I needed it.
 Let's get to it.

 > Transition to demo in the main screen and Diary Room with Houseguest in small window in corner.
 On screen is a terminal window with the output of `btp` showing, with me logged in, but only the global account targeted, like this: